Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 On wiki discussion pages:

 Any editable page can theoretically be the location of a discussion.
-In general, discussions on The Cycle: Frontier Wiki pages occur on user talk pages (associated with particular users), on article talk pages (associated with particular articles) or in pages specially designated to function as forums (e.g., the Staff Lounge).
+In general, discussions on Bestiary Builder pages occur on user talk pages (associated with particular users), on article talk pages (associated with particular articles) or in pages specially designated to function as forums (e.g., the Staff Lounge).
 Privacy expectations